CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 NetQ 4.13.0 includes the following new features:

 - {{<link title="Before You Install" text="New installation option">}} that supports up to 2,000 switches
-- performance and usability improvements to queue length histograms
+- Performance and usability improvements to queue length histograms
-- filter hostnames using regular expressions
+- New functionality that allows you to {{<link title="Monitor Events/#create-event-filters" text="create and save filters">}} for system and What Just Happened events
 - {{<link title="Interfaces/#compare-link-interfaces" text="Link health view">}} is now generally available
+- Filter hostnames using regular expressions
-- added support for Ubuntu 22.04
+- Added support for Ubuntu 22.04
-- added support for Kubernetes 1.31.1
+- Added support for Kubernetes 1.31.1
-- security and performance improvements
+- Security and performance improvements

 ## Upgrade Paths